 CURRENT RERSEARCH PROJECTS.

-"Non-Traditional Retail Praxis for NI Creative Cluster Practitioners: What St. George's Market does Best".
-Article for BCC.
+"Non-Traditional Retail Praxis for Creative Cluster Practitioners: What St. George's Market does Best".
+Research for BCC.

 PAST PUBLISHED RESEARCH.

 "What Belfast does best: The St. George's Market Phenomenon".
-Sharkey, H. Creative cluster partnerships between Belfast City Council and others.
-Commissioned article for the BCC Development Committee highlighting the development of UK's Best Large Indoor Market and its sucessful management formula that contributed to the current market's recognition by global organisations.
+Sharkey, H. Creative cluster partnerships between Belfast City Council and 'others'.
+Commissioned article for BCC Development Committee highlighting the development of UK's Best Large Indoor Market and its sucessful management partnerships that contributed to recognition by global organisations of this market.

 "100 years of participatory arts", Sharkey, H., in 'CAN: World Community Arts Day', Spring issue, CAF, Belfast.
 Community sector and voluntary sector participatory arts journal with a global focus.
 Commissioned article outlining multi arts praxis of the past and present participatory arts fields with ostricised demographics in N. Ireland, from the mid-nineteenth through the twentieth century.

 'About the people, by the people'; 'Without Walls: Living Memorial Museum', Sharkey, H., 2007, edited by L. Pubrick, Healing Through Remembering (HTR publication), Belfast.
 Architecture/ arts/ community memorials/ victims’ recourse to proposed Memorial Centre.
 I suggested NO to the creation of a highly contensious Conflict Museum and recomendationed the provision of free public access to newly created Post Traumatic Stress Disorder Clinics; helping victims and families of N. Ireland's past 30 year Civil Conflict.